beetbox/beets/docs/reference/cli.rst

 they're in your library directory, but you can disable that with ``-M``.
 Tags will be written to the files according to the settings you have for imports, but these can be overridden with ``-w`` (write tags, the default) and ``-W`` (don't write tags).

-Finally, this command politely prints a list of all affected items in the library and asks for your permission before making any changes.
-You can then select if you want to abort the change with n, confirm with y or you can select items to apply the changes with s (see :ref:`modify-selected`).
-But you can skip that prompt with the ``-y`` switch.
+When you run the ``modify`` command, it prints a list of all affected items in the library and asks for your permission before making any changes.
+You can then choose to abort the change (type `n`), confirm (`y`), or interactively choose some of the items (`s`).
+In the latter case, the command will prompt you for every matching item or album and invite you to type `y` or `n`.
+This option lets you choose precisely which data to change without spending too much time to carefully craft a query.
+To skip the prompts entirely, use the ``-y`` option.

 .. _move-cmd: